wokket/HL7-dotnetcore/README.md

 ````

 ## Credits
-This is a fork from Jayant Singh's HL7 parser.
+This is a fork from Jayant Singh's HL7 parser (2013).
 Since then, it has been modified fundamentally, with respect to features, code quality, bugs and typos.
 For more information about the original implementation read:
 - https://github.com/j4jayant/hl7-cSharp-parser
 - http://j4jayant.com/articles/hl7/31-hl7-parsing-lib